Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 In other words, your iPaaS platform will become a part of your strategic advantage, not just another tool to piece things together.

-With that, I invite Talassie to share how some of these, examples come into fruition with real stories.
+With that, I invite Tulasi to share how some of these examples come into fruition with real stories.

 Thank you, Alex.
-And, that was a great, you know, research and, well put, just, you know, single word.
+And, that was great research and, well put, just, you know, single word.
 We have to build for what's next.

-Having said that, before I dive into the transformation journey, let me briefly introduce, you about, Yext.
+Having said that, before I dive into the transformation journey, let me briefly introduce Yext.

 Paul, next next slide, please.
-Yeah.
 Yext is the leading digital presence platform for multi location brands.
-It helps organizations manage and scale their, brand presence, across every digital touch point to be it in search, social, chart, listings, local pages, all from a single platform.
+It helps organizations manage and scale their brand presence across every digital touch point to be it in search, social, chart, listings, local pages, all from a single platform.

-It brings, together AI powered capabilities, everything from generating SEO optimized, local content to handling reviews at scale.
+It brings together AI powered capabilities, everything from generating SEO optimized local content to handling reviews at scale.
 With generative AI, the platform ensures that companies show up consistently, accurately, and effectively everywhere their customers are searching.
-So, companies, you know, would not, you know, lose a customer, if they're searching for their brand.
-So that's that's the worst thing to, you know, that that should happen to the companies, and that is where we help companies, get connected with their customers.
-In short, externs your, you know, digital presence into a true differentiators, powered by AI, unified by one platform.
+So, companies would not lose a customer, if they're searching for their brand.
+So that's the worst thing that should happen to the companies, and that is where we help companies, get connected with their customers.
+In short, Yext turns digital presence into a true differentiators, powered by AI, unified by one platform.

-And, yeah.
-In my role, as a, you know, a lead for IT and business applications, so my focus, is on modernizing, enterprise systems, to drive agility, visibility, and scale, so that the business teams can, move faster, with, you know, automated workflows and, AI powered workflows.
+In my role, as a lead for IT and business applications, so my focus, is on modernizing enterprise systems, to drive agility, visibility, and scale, so that the business teams can, move faster with automated workflows and, AI powered workflows.
 So that is where I'll walk you, through how we transformed our integration landscape, to unlock, automation at scale and accelerate innovation across the organization.

-You know, with whatever, Alex mentioned in his research, you know, why we should look for a modernized, enterprise, system, which includes iPaaS.
-IPaaS is this key key platform, I feel, you know, connecting all these business applications, so that they can seamlessly, automate the workflows, for your business users.
+With what Alex mentioned in his research, why we should look for a modernized, enterprise system, which includes iPaaS.
+IPaaS is this key key platform, I feel connecting all these business applications, so that they can seamlessly, automate the workflows for your business users.

-So let's dive, you know, deep into what we have done, in that journey.
+So let's dive deep into what we have done in that journey.

-Let let's talk about challenges.
-Right?
-To know what, warranted as, I know, to move to Trey and, I know, pursue this transformation journey.
-So our, like many other organizations, our integrations evolved, reactually one team, one system at a time.
-We ended up with multiple tools across departments, with no centralized monitoring and heavy reliance on, custom built reporting, using BI and data warehouse, data warehouses and our integration engine engine, like, you know, the the previous one, you know.
-It technically worked, but the logging wasn't effective.
-We had to route logs, you know, externally, to understand, if there are any issues or troubleshooting, used to be, you know, cumbersome, when those, you know, broke.
+Let talk about challenges.
+What warranted us to move to Tray and pursue this transformation journey.
+Like many other organizations, our integrations evolved, actually one team, one system at a time.
+We ended up with multiple tools across departments, with no centralized monitoring and heavy reliance on custom built reporting using BI and data warehouses and our integration engine, the previous one, it technically worked, but the logging wasn't effective.
+We had to route logs externally to understand if there are any issues.
+Troubleshooting, used to be cumbersome, when those broke.

-And there was no, real time alerting, which is, which I feel is an important, you know, feature.
-So we built it, you know, ourselves, into into the platform.
+And there was no real time alerting which I feel is an important feature.
+So we built it ourselves into the platform.

 Paul, can we go to the next slide?